-Dry the tub.
+Dry the tub

-Dry the Shower.
+Dry the Shower

-Mop the Floor.
+Mop the Floor

-Finish cleaning your bathroom with mopping yourself out of the room.
-Getting on your hands and knees, using your damp microfiber cloths you used to dry surfaces wipe floor clean.
-Wipe baseboards as you move along the room.
+Start cleaning your floors at the farthest point from the door.
+Get on your hands and knees, spray the floor with your All Purpose cleaning and use the damp microfiber cloths you used to dry surfaces and wipe the floor clean.

 Now step back and look at your work!

 Use these steps to practice how to professionally clean a bathroom efficiently and effectively every time.
-If you use your cleaners right, use the right tools you’ll spend less time and less elbow grease getting your bathrooms shinny every time!
+If you use your cleaners right, use the right tools you’ll spend less time and less elbow grease getting your bathrooms shiny every time!

 Next time you clean your bathroom set a timer and follow my steps.
 Comment below to let me know how you did!